ef1j/Art1/README.md

 Required tools:
 - A Fortran compiler.
 GNU Fortran works fine.
 - A line printer, teleprinter, daisy wheel printer, or...
-- Python 3.6 or higher and the Pillow image library
+- Python 3.6 or higher and the Pillow image library, or...
+- Use `enscript` and `ghostscript` to generate postscript and PDF files.

 Process:
 1. Compile `art1.f`.
 2. Create a `fort.25` input file.
 See Williams' instructions and examples.
 3. Run the executable with the input file: `art1 < fort.25`
 4. Send to your hardcopy printer (convert Fortran carriage control characters with a command like `asa`).
 5. Or, generate images of the output: `python3 ibm1408fort.py output.txt`.
+Alternatively, create postscript output with `enscript`.
 6. Rock computer art like it's 1969.

 Some issues: